AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 2

 people there to welcome the contingent.
 No one

-of any official prominence was present.
+of any Official prominence was present.
 0915 hrs.

-Port Medical Officer and Navel Representatives came
+Port Medical Officer and Naval Representatives came

 aboard with some press reporters and photographers.